Zahra Lari: Ice Princess in the Arabian Desert

 The fashion question

-Today when Lari competes professional figure skating competitions she wears a modified version of the figure-skating outfit.
+Today when Lari competes in professional figure skating competitions she wears a modified version of the figure-skating outfit.
 See-through fabrics such as Lycra are replaced with opaque cloth, she covers her toned legs with thick leggings and wears a matching headscarf.

-In 2012 at the European Cup in Canazei, Italy, Lari was the first woman to figure skate in front of a professional international judging panel.
+In 2012 at the European Cup in Canazei, Italy, Lari was the first Arab woman to figure skate in front of a professional international judging panel wearing a headscarf.
 The judges deducted points from her score for an outfit violation.

 "I really don't have any negative feelings towards this ruling," says Lari.
 "The judges at that time had never seen someone compete with it so they really didn't know how to score me."